ilMatteX/Image_Search_Tool/README.md

 - On each run, the app scans your chosen folder for images
 - It compares hashes of previously saved data to check for changes
 - New images are processed and features are saved in `index.npy`, paths in `paths.txt`
 - Previous versions are backed up in the `backup/` folder with timestamps

+## ⚠️ Note: The backup/ folder can grow significantly in size over time, especially if the indexed dataset is large or frequently updated.
+It is recommended to periodically review and clean up old backups to save disk space.

 ---